SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/x-13doc.md

 -   **Paste** – pastes the time series to the *X13Doc* window and performs seasonal adjustment for this time series using settings selected for the current process.
-The series needs to be previously copied, e.g. from the *Providers* window.
-Otherwise the message informing that the action cannot be done is displayed.
+The series needs to be copied previously, e.g. from the *Providers* window.
+Otherwise a message informing that the action cannot be done is displayed.

 -   **Refresh data** – updates the input data and executes the seasonal